Menu

 PATHWAYS TO REFERRAL

-The One Westminster Social Prescription Service works in partnership with Central and North West London Mental Health Trust (CNWL) and Central London Healthcare (CLH).
+The One Westminster Social Prescription Service works in partnership with Central and North West London Mental Health Trust (CNWL) and Healthcare Central London (HCL).
 There are two pathways into the service.
 The first is through the Primary Care Networks.
 Any health professional in a GP practice can refer people with a social need to the Social Prescriber who works in that practice.

 The second pathway is through the Community Mental Health Hubs in Westminster.
-Referrals via this route are made by mental health professionals working with patients in the hubs.
+Referrals via this route are made by mental health professionals working with people in the hubs, people can request their team to make a social prescribing referral for them, or it may be suggested by professionals

-If you are a Voluntary, Community and Social Enterprise (VCSE) organisation or a professional who is involved in supporting a Westminster resident, please encourage the person to ask their GP practice to be referred to a social prescriber.
-If verbal consent is given by the person, your organisation can contact the GP practice on their behalf.
+If you are a Voluntary, Community and Social Enterprise (VCSE) organisation or a professional who is involved in supporting someone in the Westminster community, please encourage the person to ask their GP practice to be referred to a social prescriber.
+If consent is given by the person, your organisation can contact the GP practice on their behalf.

 CASE STUDY: A PLACE TO LIVE AT LAST